lmcinnes/umap/doc/interactive_viz.rst

 -------------
 A great demonstration of building a web based app for interactively exploring a UMAP embedding.
 In this case it provides an exploration of UMAP run on the MNIST digits dataset.
-Each point in the embeddijng is rendered as the digit image, and coloured according to the digit class.
+Each point in the embedding is rendered as the digit image, and coloured according to the digit class.
 Mousing over the images will make them larger and provide a view of the digit in the upper left.
 You can also pan and zoom around the emebdding to get a better understanding of how UMAP has mapped the different styles of handwritten digits down to 2 dimensions.